dvsa/cvs-app-mobile-retired/README.md

 # cvs-app-mobile

+## Note: this repository has been archived as a result of re-platforming the application.
+Please see [this](https://github.com/dvsa/cvs-app-mobile-ionic-5) repository for future development

 The app, added to DVSA mobile devices, allows assessors to check and record all aspects of a vehicle’s safety digitally ​